tricorder-observability/helm-charts/README.md

 helm repo update
 ```

-### Install with OpenTelemetry Demo
+### Install without OpenTelemetry Demo App

-When you execute the command, the [Opentelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) will be installed for you by default for demonstration data.
+When you execute the command, the [Opentelemetry Demo](https://github.com/open-telemetry/opentelemetry-demo) will not be installed.

 ```bash
 kubectl create namespace <your-namespace>